Part 2 of 3

 - This

-(GRY) or Property Price to Rent (PPR) may have significantly deviated from
+suggests that the UAE's performance on metrics such as Gross Rental Yield (GRY) or Property Price to Rent (PPR) may have deviated significantly from

 the average.